-The Z-LiveRec app can both record and replay up to 48 channels over USB from/to the Mackie mixer.
+The Z-LiveRec app can both record and replay up to 48 channels over USB from/to the mixers.
 Just perfect for live recordings, virtual sound checks and multitrack playbacks.
-It can generate Wav, W64 or CAF audio files which later can the be imported in to DAWs like Logic X, Steinberg Cubase, Reaper and Protools.
+It can generate Wav, W64 or CAF audio files which later can the be imported in to DAWs like Logic X, Steinberg Cubase, Reaper or Protools.

 Screenshot from Z-LiveRec running on Raspberry PI and a 3.5″ touch screen.

 The Z-LiveRec app is a compiled exe for Raspberry PI 4, which can run on the latest version of Raspbian with only one extra added sound library – LibSoX.